sijiawu/howmanysongs/README.md

 We start with a curated database of ~10,000 songs from Spotify.
 These are **not** randomly selected:

-- Only include songs with popularity score ≥ 10 (This does 2 things: A. avoid complete obscurities.
-Popularity score is a very convenient and mysterious index assigned to each track by Spotify.
-For reference: my struggling artist friend from Argentina - not linked here - has songs with popularity scores ranging from 15-29).
-B. eliminate a known issues where a highly popular song gets included in an obscure anthology album and receives a score of 2
+- Only include songs with popularity score ≥ 10.
+This does 2 things:
+    - Avoids complete obscurities.
+Popularity score is a very convenient and mysterious index (from 0 = most obscure to 100 = most popular) assigned to each track by Spotify.
+For reference: Billie Jean has a popularity score of 81 - [submithub.com/popularity-checker](https://www.submithub.com/popularity-checker?track=5ChkMS8OtdzJeqyybCc9R5) is one of many Spotify API wrappers to check this score, in case people don't want to run Postman or curl every time; at the other end of this scale, my struggling artist friend from Argentina - not linked here - has songs with popularity scores ranging from 15-29.
+    - Eliminates known issues where a highly popular song gets included in an obscure compilation album and receives a score of 1 ([example: Take On Me gets a score of 1 in this "Various Artists" album](https://www.submithub.com/popularity-checker?track=3IsHapcQ9bDkJZO1g4aWoa))

 - Genre is inherited from the artist’s top genre (for now).
-- Language is inferred from the title (for now) (to be impletemented).
 - Songs are bucketed into “eras” (e.g. 80s, 90s, 2000s) (to be implemented).
 ---

 ## Quiz Setup

-When a user starts the quiz, we pull a custom set of 100 songs from the DB with:
+When a user starts the quiz, we pull a pre-filtered set of 100 songs from our DB with:

-### 70 Familiar Songs
+### 70 "Familiarity" Songs
-- Randomly sampled from **all popularity tiers**
+- Randomly sampled across **all popularity scores**
 - Must match user’s selected:
   - Genre(s)
-  - Language(s) (to be impletemented)
   - Era(s) (to be impletemented)

-### 30 Exploration Songs
+### 30 "Exploration" Songs
 - Each has popularity ≥ 63 (top ~10% in DB)
-- Chosen *outside* user's familiar categories:
+- Chosen *outside* user's familiar genre/era categories:
-  - Genre, language, or era doesn't match

 This combo helps test both **depth** (how far down you go in familiar areas) and **breadth** (how far you reach into other areas).